Package 'preventr'

 • stroke: The estimated risk of a stroke event (column type: double)

-• model: The PREVENT model used (column type: character)
+• model: The PREVENT or PCE model used (column type: character)

 • over_years: The time horizon for the risk estimate (column type: integer)

-• input_problems: Semicolon-separated vector of length one delineating input problems, if any exist; otherwise, NA_character_ (column type: character)
+• input_problems: Semicolon-separated vector of length one delineating any input problems (column type: character)

 When valid input parameters exist for all required predictor variables